mykeysid10/Bits-CAI-G71-A2/README.md

-# 💰 Financial Q&A System for Phillips Edison & Company
+# 💰 Financial Q&A System for Phillips Edison & Company.

 Developed as part of BITS CAI Assignment II by Group 71 [Sarit, Dhiman, Soumen, Omkar, Siddharth]